mjwelchphd/GalaxyRevisited/README.md

 - cleanHtml: this function is used to remove redundant whitespace and newlines.

 - findRegex: this function searches for an embedded string and returns it; if none is found, it returns _nil_.
-If the string being searched for doesn't exist, or the wrong number of parameters are present, it adds an error message to the test results.
+If the string being searched for doesn't exist, or the wrong number of parameters is present, it adds an error message to the test results.

 - findLink: this searches for an embedded _\<a name="...">...\</a>_ and returns the entire link.